rzalra/final-project/README.md

-# Final Project

-This repository contains the final project for Git and GitHub course.
+# Simple Interest Calculator

+This project is a simple interest calculator implemented using a shell script.

 ## Features
+- Calculates simple interest based on user input
-- Simple interest calculation script
+- Easy to use script
-- Proper documentation
+- Includes basic documentation

+## Formula
+Simple Interest = (Principal × Rate × Time) / 100

+## Usage
+Run the script and enter:
+- Principal amount
+- Rate of interest
-- Contribution guidelines
+- Time period

 ## Author
 Rizal Nugrahanto